-|Applies To||RSA Product Set: RSA Identity Governance and Lifecycle|
+|Applies To||RSA Product Set: RSA Identity Governance & Lifecycle|

-|Issue||An ORA-01555 error can occur on the Oracle database used by the RSA Identity Governance and Lifecycle product when it is trying to perform a query but doesn't find the read consistent data it is looking for.
-This is one of the prominent errors caused due to Oracle's read consistency model.|
+|Issue||An ORA-01555 error can occur on the Oracle database used by the RSA Identity Governance & Lifecycle product when it is trying to perform a query but doesn't find the read consistent data it is looking for.
+This is one of the prominent errors caused by Oracle's read consistency model.|

-However, for your information, the following statements are taken from Note 40689.1.
+The following statements are taken from Note 40689.1:

 There are two fundamental causes of the error ORA-01555 that are a result of Oracle trying to attain a 'read consistent' image.
 These are: